China stainless steel futures hit over 2-week high as nickel jumps

 BEIJING, March 24 (Reuters) - Chinese stainless steel futures soared as much as 10% on Thursday to their highest since March 9, after raw material nickel's prices hit upper limits on both the London Metal Exchange (LME) and the Shanghai bourse.

-"Stainless steel futures are again led by LME nickel prices and detached from the fundamentals in the short term," Huatai Futures wrote in a note, adding that consumption of the metal was still dragged by the COVID-19 situation.
+"Stainless steel futures are again led by LME nickel prices and detached from the fundamentals in the short term," Huatai Futures wrote in a note, adding that consumption of the metal was still held back by the COVID-19 situation.

-Other steel products on the Shanghai exchange were steady, with construction used rebar SRBcv1, for May delivery, inching 0.6% higher to 4,955 yuan a tonne.
-Hot rolled coils SHHCcv1 rose 0.3% to 5,164 yuan per tonne.
+Other steel products on the Shanghai exchange were steady, with construction-used rebar SRBcv1, for May delivery, inching 0.4% higher to 4,945 yuan a tonne.
+Hot rolled coils SHHCcv1 rose 0.5% to close at 5,173 yuan per tonne.

 Top steelmaking city Tangshan, also a major production hub for hot rolled steel products, is still under lockdown as local government struggles to contain infections after reporting dozens of locally transmitted COVID-19 cases.